Permesta: Air force

 Greater CIA support was seen with the dispatch aircraft that made up the Permesta air force called the Revolutionary Air Force (AUREV or Angkatan Udara Revolusioner) based in Manado, an air force formed by Permesta in order to seize and control Indonesian airspace.
 The aircraft sent were 15 B-26 Invader bombers and some P-51 Mustang fighters.
 In addition to the aircraft, the CIA sent pilots, mechanics, aircraft weaponry, and spare parts.
-Weapons also came from Taiwan, but in the case of Taiwan, Permesta had to pay for the weapons.
-The first shipment by a PBY Catalina was in the form of 100 rifles and three M20 recoilless rifles.
-Taiwan then sent a ship containing weapons the amount of which could be used by soldiers in several battalions and anti-aircraft guns.
-In addition, the agreement with Taiwan included two Beech C-45 transport planes accompanied by three chartered pilots.
-In all, foreign personnel consisted of an international cast of CIA agents and mercenaries from Taiwan, the Philippines, Poland, and the United States.